MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/quick-start-company-information.md

 ms.author: edupont
 ---

-# Company Information Quick Start
+# <a name="company-information-quick-start" />Company Information Quick Start

 To help you get your company up and running in [!INCLUDE[prod_short](includes/prod_short.md)], you must first fill in some of the basic company details and relevant information based on your business needs.

 You can enter all relevant data on the **Company Information** page when you set up a new company.

-## To set up company information
+## <a name="to-set-up-company-information" />To set up company information

 1. Choose the ![Sprocket icon to open the Settings menu.](media/ui-experience/settings_icon_small.png) menu, and then choose the **Company Information** action.
 2. Enter the information into the FastTabs as described in the following table. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]